hankhank10/loglink-docs/docs/security-notice.md

 For images and video, more processing happens which you should understand:

 - The Server downloads the file from the Messaging Service, and saves it to a temporary location on the server
-- The Server uploads the file to Imgur
+- The Server uploads the file to the cloud service
-- The Server receives the URL of the file on Imgur
+- The Server receives the URL of the file on the cloud service
 - The Server stores the Imgur URL in its database
 - The Server deletes the file from the temporary location on the server